Calamos Supports Greece

 The grandfather of the Prince of Wales, Prince Andrew of Greece and Denmark, was born at Tatoi Palace, on the outskirts of Athens in 1882.
 His father, Prince Philip, the Duke of Edinburgh, was born on the island of Corfu, at Mon Repos Palace, in 1921.

-In the first twenty-four hours or so after his mother’s death, Charles will be officially proclaimed King.
-This happens at St. James’s Palace in London in front of a ceremonial body known as the Accession Council.
+In the first twenty-four hours or so after his mother’s death, Charles was officially proclaimed King.
+This happened at St. James’s Palace in London in front of a ceremonial body known as the Accession Council.

 This is made up of members of the Privy Council—a group of senior MPs, past and present, and peers—as well as some senior civil servants, Commonwealth high commissioners, and the Lord Mayor of London.

-After a fanfare of trumpeters, a public proclamation will be made declaring Charles as the new King.
-This will be made from a balcony above Friary Court in St. James’s Palace.
+After a fanfare of trumpeters, a public proclamation was made from a balcony above Friary Court in St. James’s Palace declaring Charles as the new king.

-An official will call: “God save the King,” and for the first time since 1952, when the national anthem is played, the words will be “God Save the King.”
+An official called: “God save the King,” and for the first time since 1952, when the national anthem was played, the words were “God Save the King.”

-Gun salutes will be fired in Hyde Park, the Tower of London, and from naval ships, and the proclamation announcing Charles as the King will be read in in Edinburgh, Cardiff, and Belfast.
+Gun salutes were fired in Hyde Park, the Tower of London, and from naval ships, and the proclamation announcing Charles as the King was read in in Edinburgh, Cardiff, and Belfast.

 Related: Prince Charles and his Roots in Greece